Validity and liceity (Catholic Church): Holy orders

 All bishops are able to ordain a deacon, priest, or bishop.
 In the sacrament of holy orders, a valid but illicit ordination, as the name suggests, is an ordination in which a bishop uses his valid ability to ordain someone a bishop without having first received the required authorization.
 The same would apply to a bishop's ordaining of a man who has not undergone and completed necessary seminary schooling, as required by canon law.
 The bishop is then acting in a manner deemed illicit or illegal.

-A Roman Catholic bishop who consecrates someone to the episcopate without a mandate from the pope is automatically excommunicated according to Catholic canon law, even if his ordination may be considered valid.
+A Latin or Eastern Catholic bishop who consecrates someone to the episcopate without a mandate from the pope is automatically excommunicated according to Catholic canon law, even if his ordination may be considered valid.
 The person who receives consecration from him is also automatically excommunicated.
+Pope Pius XII declared that the consecration of a bishop against the express orders of the Pope may be valid but is 'gravely illicit i.e. criminal and sacrilegious'.
 The excommunication can be lifted by only the Holy See.
+Notable, historic examples have been the consecrations of the bishops of the Old Catholic Union of Utrecht, initially by Dominique Marie Varlet.

+In the 20th century, the excommunicated Carlos Duarte Costa illicitly consecrated Salomão Barbosa Ferraz, who would later join the Roman Church without being conditionally ordained.

-In the 20th century, Archbishop Marcel Lefebvre was automatically excommunicated for his valid but illicit ordinations of four bishops for the SSPX without a papal mandate.
+Additionally, Archbishop Marcel Lefebvre was automatically excommunicated for his valid but illicit ordinations of four bishops for the SSPX without a papal mandate.
 After Lefebvre's death, the Holy See, on 21 January 2009, lifted the excommunication of the four bishops.
-However, his defenders argue that he acted under grave necessity, which the 1983 canon law stipulates is an excuse to avoid automatic excommunication in this case (canon 1323, §4).
+However, the SSPX argues that he acted under grave necessity, which the 1983 canon law stipulates is an excuse to avoid automatic excommunication in this case (canon 1323, §4).

+In the 21st century, Emmanuel Milingo was excommunicated for his conditional ordinations of Peter Paul Brennan and George Augustus Stallings; however, canon lawyers and Catholic university professors acknowledged their validity.